Fives Landis Ltd Gender Pay Reporting

 We are an employer required by law to carry out Gender Pay Reporting under the Equality Act 2010 (Gender Pay Gap Information) Regulations 2017.
 This involves carrying out calculations that show the difference between the average earnings of men and women in our organisation; it will not involve publishing individual employee’s data.

 We are required to publish the results on our own website and a government website.
 This information below is based on data as at 5th April 2018.
-Our workforce is made up of 91.7% male employees and 8.3% female employees.
+Our workforce is made up of 90.5% male employees (down from 91.7% in 2017) and 9.5% female employees (up from 8.3% in 2017) employees.

-Due to this imbalance currently the gender pay gap is slightly higher than the National Average of 18% there are no differences in the rates paid to men and women performing the same tasks.
+Despite this our gender pay gap has reduced significantly this year falling from 19.2% in 2017/18 which, although higher than the national average was slightly lower than average in our sector to 12.5% in 2018/19.
+There are no differences in the rates paid to men and women performing the same tasks.
 The figures also include the premium rates paid to nightshift workers and the high levels of paid overtime carried out by manufacturing and assembly employees the majority of whom are male.

 I confirm the information published above is accurate.